-Making a delicious vegetarian dish does not need to be hard.
+Making a delicious healthy dish does not need to be hard.
 In fact, this recipe for black bean casserole is incredibly easy.
 In about 5 minutes of prep time, you can have the entire dish in your oven.
 In just thirty more minutes, you will have a perfect lunch or dinner ready to enjoy!

 What is even more amazing is that in that short amount of time, you can prepare a meal that will feed six people or last in the fridge for up to a week!
-So, get out your casserole dish now, start to preheat your oven and you will be enjoying this delicious vegetarian dish in no time.
+So, get out your casserole dish now, start to preheat your oven and you will be enjoying this delicious and nutritious dish in no time.

 How To Make Black Bean Casserole